Apple has a $399 iPhone SE for the budget-conscious as coronavirus stalls economy

 Apple will begin selling the new model online while its stores around the world are closed, except those within its greater China sales region.

-Verizon Communications Inc (VZ.N), which has stopped selling any phones in physical stores, told Reuters on Wednesday that it will not sell the iPhone SE in stores.
-T-Mobile US Inc (TMUS.O) and Best Buy did not immediately respond to requests for comment.

-Reporting by Stephen Nellis in San Francisco; Additional reporting by Munsif Vengattil in Bengaluru and Arriana McLymore in New York; Editing by Lisa Shumaker and Peter Henderson
+Reporting by Stephen Nellis in San Francisco; Additional reporting by Munsif Vengattil in Bengaluru; Editing by Lisa Shumaker and Peter Henderson